 Inflation also tests the resolve of even the most loyal shoppers.
 Often brands assume regular purchase equates to loyalty that overrides price sensitivity.
 But it's not that simple.
 Catalina purchase data shows value-seeking behavior across all brand loyalty segments - not just with Low Brand Loyal shoppers and Switchers.

 "Nearly every consumer is balking.
 Reconsidered purchases are now the norm, not the exception.
-Price increases trigger new behaviors, especially amongst a brand's most loyal consumers," said Catalina's Murphy.
+Price increases trigger new behaviors, especially among a brand’s most loyal consumers," said Murphy.
 "But data-driven insights and optimizations can guide marketers on how to allocate brand dollars based on price sensitivity."

 In the yogurt category, known for brand switching and price incentives, our client decided to implicitly raise prices by pulling back on its trade promotions.
 In doing so, they saw their volume decline by 18%.

 Although the client experienced volume ebbs and flows before, the magnitude of change was more extreme than usual.
-Catalina was called in to provide deeper insights on exactly what was driving the decline.
+Catalina was called in to provide deeper insights into exactly what was driving the decline.

 Our client was surprised to learn that 60% of the volume decline was driven by their High Brand Loyal shoppers.